 This berry pizza recipe is different from popular blueberry dessert pizza recipes.
 Savory, sweet, salty goodness is what this keto flatbread is about.
 If you’re wondering what to eat for breakfast or what to include on your Mother’s Day brunch menu, this savory blueberry recipe will have everyone coming back for seconds.
 Then they’ll all ask for the recipe.

 Making a keto crust is a cinch, using a fathead dough recipe (a tried and true almond flour flatbread recipe).
-Then create some extra magic by topping it with Basil Truffle Pesto, fresh garden herbs, Italian ham, juicy berries and blue cheese for one of the best healthy breakfast ideas around.
+Then create some extra magic by topping it with a keto Basil Pesto without Pine Nuts, fresh garden herbs, Italian ham, juicy berries and blue cheese for one of the best healthy breakfast ideas around.

 Ingredients for almond flour pizza crust